 During his career, Andrew worked in Maryland as a research scientist with the Biospheric and Planetary Sciences branches of NASA Goddard Space Flight Center and at NOAA's National Center for Environmental Prediction.

 In addition to his work, Andrew enjoys being involved with the community and in the lives of young people.
-He founded and serves as Co-Chair of the Digital Journalism Task Force for the National Association of Black Journalists (NABJ), is President of the Detroit Chapter of the NABJ and functioned as Primary Exhibit Advisor for the Charles H. Wright Museum of African American History and Distance Learning Consultant for the Cranbrook Institute of Science.
-He serves on the board of the University of Michigan Alumni Association's Alumni Leadership Council, FIRST (Robotics) in Michigan and Midnight Golf.
+He founded and serves as Co-Chair of the Digital Journalism Task Force for the National Association of Black Journalists (NABJ), is President Emeritus of the Detroit Chapter of the NABJ and functioned as Primary Exhibit Advisor for the Charles H. Wright Museum of African American History and serves (and has served) on the board of multiple alumni organizations, conservancies, non-profits and professional societies.